-Grover Cleveland Charter High School is a public high school.
-The principal of Grover Cleveland Charter High School is Herman Clay.
-3,861 children attend Grover Cleveland Charter High School and identify as Hispanic; Black, non-Hispanic; and Filipino.
-16% of the Grover Cleveland Charter High School students are "limited in English proficiency."
-67% of the 3,861 students here get reduced lunch prices.
-The ratio of students to teachers at Grover Cleveland Charter High School is 23:1.
+Grover Cleveland Charter High School is a charter high school.
+The principal of Grover Cleveland Charter High School is Herman Clay, who can be contacted at firstname.lastname@example.org.
+3,861 students go to Grover Cleveland Charter High School and identify as Hispanic; Black, non-Hispanic; and Filipino.
+12% of the Grover Cleveland Charter High School students have "limited English proficiency."
+67% of the 3,861 students here are paying reduced lunch prices.
+The student to teacher ratio at Grover Cleveland Charter High School is 23:1.
 John R. Wooden High School is one of the nearest high schools.

 - Ceramics sculpture

 - Theater drama

 |Native American or Native Alaskan||0.5%||0.3%|

 |Students eligible for free or reduced-price lunch program||67%||75%|

 I graduated from the Humanities program in '91.
 Even back then the curriculum was very rigorous.
 But the teachers made it fun for students to think to get challenged.
 What I remember the most about my high school experience there is that there was a lot of work but I enjoyed being there.
 I still miss my teachers and many fellow students.